 David Lanagan, Chief Executive Officer

 As the CEO, my role is to implement the strategic direction approved by the Board and ensure that the organisation’s structure and processes meet the strategic and cultural needs of the organisation.
-I lead the Senior Management Team and manage the day to day operations of the organisation, its people and resources.
+I lead the Senior Management Team and, along with the Chief Operations Officer, manage the day to day operations of the organisation, its people and resources.

-Prior to being appointed as the inaugural CEO of Native Title Services Goldfields in September 2019, I worked in native title and Aboriginal affairs for over 15 years, both in several state government agencies and with a native title representative body.
-I am committed to securing native title outcomes for Aboriginal people in the Goldfields, and to do this Rob Powrie and myself have put together a dynamic and committed team of people who are dedicated to achieving outcomes.
-As you will see from each of the Senior Management Team’s biographies, we have extensive experience that we fully commit to you.
-We hope you will allow us to work together with you to produce native title outcomes in the Goldfields.
+I have worked in native title and Aboriginal affairs for over 15 years, both in several state government agencies and with a native title representative body.
+I am committed to securing native title outcomes for Aboriginal people in the Goldfields, As you will see from each of the Senior Management Team’s biographies, we have extensive experience that we fully commit to you.
+We will work together with you to deliver rights based native title outcomes in the Goldfields.

 Anthony Sherlock, Chief Operations Officer (Kalgoorlie)